Last update made on:

 1994.
 "Kimba der weisse Löwe" TV series were aired in Germany on RTL 2.
 They were aired almost at the same time "Lion King" was shown in movie theaters.

 1998.
-In Germany in the City's library of Munich (München) on two Wednesdays, the 5th and the 12th August, starting at 3:00 PM CET four episodes from the "Kimba der weisse Löwe" series were shown to children on video.
+In Germany in the City's library of Munich (München) on two Wednesdays, August 5 and 12, starting at 3:00 PM CET four episodes from the "Kimba der weisse Löwe" series were shown to children on video.

 2000.